2/ The Hierarchies Proposed by Intuitionism

 1.

-Much later, Hans Jonas expresses a similar intuition, as he maintains that a being aiming at a certain end is obviously superior to the one which has none: We can regard the mere capacity to have any purposes at all as a good-in-itself, of which we grasp with intuitive certainty that it is infinitely superior to any purposelessness of being
+Much later, Hans Jonas returned to this intuition, proposing that a being driven by the pursuit of an end is plainly superior to one that has none: We can regard the mere capacity to have any purposes at all as a good-in-itself, of which we grasp with intuitive certainty that it is infinitely superior to any purposelessness of being

-So at the lowest level of the hierarchy, we find the inorganic being of the inert matter.
+2. At the lowest level of this hierarchy, then, stands the inorganic existence of dead matter.

-H. Sidgwick affirms for his part in The Methods of Ethics that the utilitarianism requires at least one intuition: I obtain the self-evident principle that the good of any one person is no more important from the point of view […] of the universe than the good of any other.
+In The Methods of Ethics, H. Sidgwick argues that utilitarianism rests on at least one intuition: I obtain the self-evident principle that the good of any one person is no more important from the point of view […] of the universe than the good of any other.
 And it is evident to me that as a rational being I am obliged to aim at good generally… rather than at any particular part of it

 3.

-M. Scheler is much more prudent, when he describes the hierarchy of values that intuition, or rather the “preference”, reveals to him.
-To his readers, curious to see this hierarchy, he announces: We expect an ethics first of all to furnish us with an explicit determination of ‘higher’ and ‘lower’ in the order of values, a determination that is itself based on the contents of the essences of values
+Scheler takes a more cautious approach in describing the hierarchy of values that intuition—or rather 'preference'—discloses to him.
+He begins by acknowledging the expectations that his concept of 'preference' naturally arouses in the reader: We expect an ethics first of all to furnish us with an explicit determination of 'higher' and 'lower' in the order of values, a determination that is itself based on the contents of the essences of values

-4. But strangely, Scheler affirms that it is not our aim at this point in the discussion to furnish such a determination
+4. Yet Scheler curiously observes that It is not our aim at this point in the discussion to furnish such a determination

 5.

-6. Thus, the kinds of a priori orders among values
+6. The kinds of a priori orders among values

 1. Monologion, ch.4